Rye High School (New York)

-Rye High School is a public high school in Rye, New York.
+Rye High School is a public high school in Rye, New York, United States.
 Rye High School is the only high school in the Rye City School District.
 It shares a building with Rye Middle School.

 History

 The school is accredited by the New York State Department of Education and the Middle States Association.
-The school is ranked the 96th best high school in the US according to Newsweek's Ranking of the top 500 high schools in the US as of 2015.
+The school is ranked the 252nd best high school in the US according to the U.S. News & World Report "Best High Schools" rankings.

 Due to the abundance of garnets discovered during construction of the school, this precious gem became the adopted mascot.

 Campus

-The High School itself was built during the Great Depression, as part of a public works project aimed at giving people work.
+The high school itself was built during the Great Depression, as part of a public works project aimed at giving people work.
 Rye High School is designed in the style of Gothic architecture, constructed with dark stones, small recessed windows, and sloping roofs.

-The High School is connected to Rye Middle School.
-Several Rye Middle School classes are hosted in the High School and about 1/3 of middle school students use the high school cafeteria at any given time, rotating every third of the school year.
+Several Rye Middle School classes are hosted in the high school building.
+In addition, seventh and eighth graders use the high school cafeteria for lunch during separate periods, while sixth grade students remain in the middle school building for both classes and lunch.

 A $17 million initiative helped modernize the school by constructing a new science wing adjacent to the auxiliary gym on the north end of the campus.
-The new building contains twelve labs, workrooms, and numerous new facilities, among other things.
+The new building contains 12 labs, workrooms, and numerous new facilities, among other things.
 The project was completed in 2015.

-The campus hosts a football stadium with an outdoor track and spots for field events to be conducted, a baseball/softball field, practice fields for various sports (including lacrosse, soccer, field hockey and cross country), a small brook separating the field from the rest of the school, parking lots, grassy fields, and a few trees.
+The campus hosts a football stadium with an outdoor track and spots for field events to be conducted, a baseball/softball field, practice fields for various sports (including lacrosse, soccer, field hockey, and cross country), a small brook separating the field from the rest of the school, parking lots, grassy fields, and a few trees.

 Curriculum

 A graduation requirement of 60 hours of community service was implemented in 1989.

 Though not a curricular requirement, as much as 89 percent of the student body participates in Advanced Placement (AP) courses.
 During the month of May, the school essentially shuts down while AP's are administered to students.
 Afterwards, students receive a five-day break from classes for their efforts.
-Unlike many other high schools, AP World and AP European History is offered to students in the tenth grade, as opposed to only being offered in eleventh grade.
+Unlike many other high schools, AP World History and AP European History is offered to students in the tenth grade, as opposed to only being offered in eleventh grade.
 This distinction allows students to essentially "try out" AP courses so they can gauge their ability to handle the heavy workload.

 At graduation, many students have taken at least one Advanced Placement course, with some students taking in upwards of fifteen of these courses.
 In addition, several honors courses and one college credit class are offered to students who wish to challenge themselves academically.
 Recently the school has adopted a new focus on STEAM courses.
 The most recent example is the addition of the AP Computer Principles course, which ran for the first time in the 2018–2019 school year.